Unboxed-Software/solana-course/content/program-architecture.md

 }
 ```

 This account will make your program fail, even wrapped in a `Box`.
-You can verify this with the accompanying code.

 To get around this, you can use `zero_copy` and `AccountLoader`.
 Simply add `zero_copy` to your account struct, add `zero` as a constraint in the account validation struct, and wrap the account type in the account validation struct in an `AccountLoader`.

 ```rust
 #[account(zero_copy)]